Financial Literacy in Nepal, Financial Education and Financial Capability

 - Has access to an environment that enables them to act on that desire. (cfi-blog.org)

 The term financial capability and financial literacy can be distinguished according to its definition whereby in order to be financially capable, a person must be more than financially literate, confident and motivated.
-They also must have genuine access towards quality financial products and services in order to help them make a sound decision based on their financial interest.
+They also must have genuine access to quality financial products and services in order to help them make a sound decision based on their financial interest.
 (Zakaria and Sabri; P.3)

 The UK government has adopted the following definition: “Financial capability is a broad concept, encompassing people’s knowledge and skills to understand their own financial circumstances, along with the motivation to take action.
 Financially capable consumers plan ahead, find and use information, know when to seek advice and can understand and act on this advice, leading to greater participation in the financial services market “(HM Treasury, 2007, p.
 19).